wrossmorrow/machtests/README.md

 2020-01-26T10:57:56.329430146,2071,tests/matlab/tests/solve.sh,P,false,0,16.75,,19.67,20.84,20.83,127006220,1458264016,13,1774
 ```

 Note the "full" path script name listed as the test name.
 That's the default, used because we didn't include a `@name` frontmatter tag like we do in the other `matlab` tests.
+Note though that we _do_ include `@draft`, as recommended.

 **EXERCISE:** Replicate this example, verifying it has worked using the logs or the results.
 Then extend the example to include a `@name`, and check again.